seamplex/feenox/doc/sds.md

 ```{.bash include="cantilever.sh"}
 ```

-After the execution of the script, thanks to the design decision that output is 100% defined by the user (in this case with the `PRINT` instruction), one has several files `cantilever-${element}.dat` files.
+After the execution of the script, thanks to the design decision (explained in @sec:output) that output is 100% defined by the user (in this case with the `PRINT` instruction), one has several files `cantilever-${element}.dat` files.
 When plotted, these show the shear locking effect of fully-integrated first-order elements as illustrated in @fig:cantilever-displacement.
 The theoretical [Euler-Bernoulli](https://en.wikipedia.org/wiki/Euler%E2%80%93Bernoulli_beam_theory) result is just a reference as, among other things, it does not take into account the effect of the material's [Poisson's ratio](https://en.wikipedia.org/wiki/Poisson%27s_ratio).
 Note that the abscissa shows the number of _nodes_, which are proportional to the number of degrees of freedom (i.e. the size of the problem matrix) and not the number of _elements_, which is irrelevant here and in most problems.

 ![Displacement at the free tip of a cantilevered beam vs. number of nodes for different element types](cantilever-displacement.svg){#fig:cantilever-displacement}

-### Optimization loops
+### Optimization loops {#sec:optimization}

 Optimization loops work very much like parametric runs from the FeenoX point of view.
 The difference is mainly on the calling script that has to implement a certain optimization algorithm such as [conjugate gradients](https://en.wikipedia.org/wiki/Conjugate_gradient_method), [Nelder-Mead](https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method), [simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing), [genetic algorithms](https://en.wikipedia.org/wiki/Genetic_algorithm), etc. to choose which parameters to pass to FeenoX as command-line argument.
 The only particularity on FeenoX's side is that since the next argument that the optimization loop will pass might depend on the result of the current step, care has to be taken in order to be able to return back to the calling script whatever results it needs in order to compute the next arguments.
 This is usually just the scalar being optimized for, but it can also include other results such as derivatives or other relevant data.